saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 Here's why I switched to Pi, the extensions I've added for local model workflows, and how the Neovim integration lets me run multiple agents in parallel without losing my mind.

-## Why Pi over Opencode
+## Why Pi for local models

-Opencode is solid — I'll give it that.
-It has subagents, it has git integration, it has a lot of what I wanted.
-But here's the thing: I couldn't change it without rewriting it.
-The extension points were limited, and the ones that existed required deep dives into the core architecture.
-When I wanted to add a tool that keeps my laptop from sleeping during long agent runs, I couldn't just… add it.
-When I wanted builders to automatically merge their git worktrees, I had to understand the entire agent lifecycle.

-Pi is different because it's built around a simple idea: everything is an extension.
+Look, Opencode is good.
+It has a proper plugin system with event hooks, custom tools, npm package support — I'm not saying it's not extensible.
+But when I sat down to optimize for local model workflows specifically, Pi's architecture clicked better for me.

-Tools are TypeScript plugins.
-Agents are Markdown files with YAML frontmatter.
-Skills are just `SKILL.md` files in a directory.
+Pi treats everything as an extension: tools are TypeScript plugins, agents are Markdown files with YAML frontmatter, skills are just `SKILL.md` files in a directory.
 Want to add a new tool?
 Drop a plugin in `extensions/`.
 Want to change how reading works?
 Edit the `read` extension without touching the orchestrator.
 Want to add a subagent that reviews code?
 Create a new agent definition and you're done.

-The difference is night and day.
-With Opencode, I was working around its limitations.
-With Pi, I'm extending its capabilities.
-And that's made all the difference.
+The difference for me was practical.
+I wanted builders with git worktrees that merge automatically.
+I wanted a `read` extension backed by a tree-sitter index for token efficiency.
+I wanted guardrails for models that loop.
+With Pi, I could build these as isolated extensions without fighting the core architecture.
+Your mileage may vary — both frameworks are solid — but Pi's model-to-extension mapping felt more natural for my use case.

 ## The extension ecosystem